AmandineHerrada/amandineherrada.github.io/content/authors/admin/_index.md

     date_start: 2021-04-01
     date_end: 2021-07-31
     summary: |
-      'Sampling, sorting, identification and statistical analyses on terrestrial gastropods in urban parks as part of a research project on the establishment of an urban biodiversity indicator.'
+      Sampling, sorting, identification and statistical analyses on terrestrial gastropods in urban parks as part of a research project on the establishment of an urban biodiversity indicator.
   - position: Voluntary internship
     company_name: Population, Environment, Development Laboratory (LPED), UMR-151-AMU-IRD, Marseille
     company_url: ''